 Ireti: Ireti: Overall, yes!
 Things have developed for womxn in basketball.
 There are still great issues as seen with the recent social media shitstorm during the NCAA tournament where the femxle weight room looked like the women’s corner at McFIT while the male weight room was huge and fully equipped.
 That was definitely a moment where I put on my thick skin and continued scrolling down my timeline.
 But overall, things are moving forward regarding facilities, sponsorships, and media coverage; also in some European countries.

 Roli: Yes, things got better due to more media coverage and a handful of femxle athletes in top positions fighting for better conditions by raising awareness.
-Femxle athletes have finally been given more endorsement deals and appear in commercials and general pop culture more frequently.
+Femxle athletes finally have more endorsement deals and appear in commercials and pop culture more frequently.